robertfmurdock/robertfmurdock.github.io/_drafts/2026-06-07-questionable-future.md

 toward *more content*, and struggle with re-use at every level.

 This seems to be their nature: they're generative systems, and all knowledge not baked into their core dataset has to be loaded as just-in-time context.
-But this bias means that it is easier than ever to *do the wrong thing* (in some cases).
+But this bias means that it is easier than ever to *do the wrong thing*.
 It's easier than ever to roll your own version of a standard tool.
 It's easier than ever to solve problems by overwhelming them with code, rather than adding features while reducing total code – by strengthening a core model concept, for example.
 And, perhaps ironically, the more raw code there is to traverse, the more expensive it gets to use the AI tools themselves, both in terms of cost but also reliability.
 Lack of reuse, especially of library solutions, means that it requires more raw labor than ever to find security problems: if everyone uses a few standard libraries and those get security patches, it's one thing.
 But what does the world look like when everyone has their own LLM built implementation?

 So my first question for everyone: how do we balance the real value these tools provide with our need to ensure that